 This might be your final week of pregnancy, but babies usually go past their due date (only 4% are born on time!), so don’t expect a prompt arrival, especially if this is your first child.
 You won’t be allowed to go past 10 to 14 days overdue – you’ll be offered an induction.

-Once your baby is born, you might be dreading the crying in the middle of the night: but have a look at your baby’s face when she lets out that first beautiful sob.
+Once your baby is born, you might be dreading the crying in the middle of the night: but have a look at your baby’s face when they let out that first beautiful sob.
 Because your baby’s tear ducts won’t be quite ready to work for about a month after the first, those first few weeks of midnight wailing won’t be accompanied by any tiny tears.

-Your baby is also perfectly squeezable in preparation for lots of cuddles: a thick fat layer has been deposited over her blood vessels, making her body extra huggable!
-This fat layer will also help to control her body temperature after birth.
+Your baby is also perfectly squeezable in preparation for lots of cuddles.
+A thick fat layer has been deposited over their blood vessels, making their body extra huggable!
+This fat layer will also help to control their body temperature after birth.

 What is my body doing at 39 weeks?

-- Your waters might break (this is a pale straw colour and might have some blood in it.
-However if it’s smelly, coloured or you’re losing too much blood then phone the hospital immediately).
-If your waters break before contractions start, then you should also phone your midwife, doctor or hospital immediately.
+This is a pretty obvious sign of labour and clear difference to Braxton-Hicks.
+One of the best-known signals that labour is near, your water breaks when the amniotic sac breaks and fluid gushes out.
+Unlike the movies, most women are already in labour and in the hospital when their water breaks.
+This is a pale straw colour and might have some blood in it.
+However, if it’s smelly, coloured or you’re losing too much blood then phone the hospital immediately.
+If your waters break early or before contractions start, then you should also phone your midwife, doctor or hospital immediately.

 You should be visiting the doctor weekly at this stage, and during your appointments, your doctor will be checking your stomach to look at your baby’s growth and development.
 If you don’t go into labour on your own, your labour will usually be induced between one and two weeks overdue, or even sooner if they deem the risk of waiting greater than the risk of delivering your baby immediately.